gruntwork-io/docs/docs/2.0/docs/library/concepts/module-defaults.md

 :::

 A helpful analogy is purchasing a car.
 The manufacturer offers a "base model" with several configurable options, such as interior upgrades, while ensuring the vehicle remains functional.
 Similarly, module defaults allow you to define a "base" resource, like an AWS RDS for a PostgreSQL instance.
-For example, consumers might receive a `db.t3.medium` instance with a `50 GB` general-purpose SSD as the default.
+For example, consumers might receive a `db.t3.medium` instance with a `50GB` general-purpose SSD as the default.
 Consumers can override variables for increased memory, CPU, or storage in production without altering other configurations.

 With module defaults established, the next step is defining a "defaults module" to implement this pattern effectively.